 - The original Doctor Fate was a doctor of archaeology and actually did earn a medical license at once point.
 Most of the subsequent Doctor Fates weren't doctors at all, they'd just inherited the name.
-One of them was a psychoanalyst, while another was a medical student.
+That said, one of them was a psychoanalyst, while another was a medical student.

 - According to the fact file at the back of the Batman: The Brave and the Bold comic, even though Dr. Cyber is an Omnidisciplinary Scientist, her actual doctorate is in literature.

 - One-shot Justice League foe Dr Julian September is a physicist.
 He is not mistaken for a doctor of medicine, but an official who don't want to reapprove of his funding makes a quip about September fixing his jeep, since he works in quantum mechanics.
 Shortly after, Dr September's work first paid off, when the official was struck by lightning before he could sign the paper that would have stopped September's work.